Lerik13/support-desk/README.md

 ### Developing details
 #### Backend libs:
-- express - Express-framework for creating web-apps using NodeJS
+- express -- Express-framework for creating web-apps using NodeJS
-- dotenv - for environment variables
+- dotenv -- for environment variables
-- colors - use colors for console-log
+- colors -- use colors for console-log
-- jsonwebtoken - generate web-token for autontification in client-side
+- jsonwebtoken -- generate web-token for autontification in client-side
-- nodemon (dependency) - constanly watch server.js, so we don't need to restart server
+- nodemon (dependency) -- constantly watch server.js, so we don't need to restart server
-- express-async-handler (dependency) - for use async-await - handling exceptions inside of async-routes
+- express-async-handler (dependency) -- for use async-await -- handling exceptions inside of async-routes

 #### Frontend libs:
 - react, react-dom version of 17 because of issue for lib 'react-modal'
-- concurrently - run client and server at the same time
+- concurrently -- run client and server at the same time
-- react-router-dom - page navigation
+- react-router-dom -- page navigation
-- react-toastify - nice alerts
+- react-toastify -- nice alerts
-- axios - for async http-queries
+- axios -- for async http-queries
-- react-icons - inproject use icons of FontAwesome
+- react-icons -- in project use icons of FontAwesome
-- react-modal - work with modal windows
+- react-modal -- work with modal windows

 ### Deploying
 #### set Environment Variables: